luisarizmendi/openshift-edge-demos/demos/ztp/doc/01-gui.md

     > This will confirm that the overrides were applied correctly.

 * Wait until the "Cluster is not ready yet" message disappears, then click **Install Cluster**.

+    > **NOTE:**
+    > The deployment takes, depending on the resources in your node, and the network connectivity, around 30 minutes.

 ---